-In today’s internet-driven climate, more hotel guests can voice their opinions of your hotel in a matter of minutes.
-These initial guests can have their opinions heard and considered by other potential hotel guests.
-In a matter of minutes, this hotel guests reviews can have their very own rendition of At the Movies with Gene Siskel and Roger Ebert; Only this review is about your hotel.
+In today’s internet-driven climate, more hotel guests can voice their opinions about your hotel in a matter of minutes.
+These initial guests can have their views heard and considered by other potential hotel guests.
+In a matter of minutes, this hotel guest reviews can have their very own rendition of At the Movies with Gene Siskel and Roger Ebert; Only this review is about your hotel.

-The ability to leave a review is real, but do hotel guest reviews really matter?
+The ability to leave a review is real, but do hotel guest reviews matter?

-The answer is rather complicated, and before we look at both sides of the argument, some relevant information must be covered.
+The answer is somewhat complicated, and before we look at both sides of the argument, some relevant information must be covered.

 TripAdvisor—I am sure that you know of this channel.
 The customers who use the site are likely to be traveling, or they are just getting back from a trip.
-The shoppers tend to read 6-12 of these reviews before booking.1 TripAdvisor is a place that many customers take very seriously.
-This site can make or break the business of a number of potential customers.
+The shoppers tend to read 6-1² of these reviews before booking.¹ TripAdvisor is a place that many customers take very seriously.
+This site can make or break the business of many potential customers.

-Facebook—Facebook is home to ultra-important reviews because of its scale (there are close to two billion active users on the site, in each given month 3), and its social nature; customers review an establishment, others talk about this review, and this conversation reaches and involves many, before long.
+Facebook—Facebook is home to ultra-important reviews because of its scale (there are close to two billion active users on the site, in each given month³).
+Its social nature, the customers that review an establishment, others talk about this review, and this conversation reaches and involves many, before long.
 If they are connected to the right influencers, the majority illusion could come spell disaster, or it could catapult your business.

-Yelp—Home to hordes of opinionated readers and reviewers, Yelp is important because it is popular and widely trusted.
+Yelp—Home to hordes of opinionated readers and reviewers, Yelp is important because it is widespread and trusted.
 Reviewers have a direct incentive to visit the site and let their comments be known!
-Many other review sources are home to several other functions, besides reviews, but Yelp is centered on the customer opinion.
-It is worth noting that the Harvard Business Review did a study and found that a 1-star rating increase on Yelp can subsequently increase revenues from 5-9%!4
+Many other review sources are home to several different functions, besides reviews, but Yelp is centered on customer opinion.
+It is worth noting that the Harvard Business Review did a study and found that a 1-star rating increase on Yelp can subsequently increase revenues from 5-9%!⁴

 Since you now have some statistics on the effectiveness of these platforms, a great place to start in this analysis is the “yes” side of the argument.